Stonetech66/MicroRide/README.md

 - **Backend:** The backend of all services is powered by FastAPI, a modern and high-performance web framework for building APIs with Python.
 FastAPI's asynchronous capabilities complement the microservices architecture, ensuring exceptional performance and scalability.

 - **Databases:** PostgreSQL is used for services handling structured data, while MongoDB is utilized for the tracking service's location data storage.
-Redis acts as a cache for temporary data storage, optimizing performance.
+Redis acts as a cache/temporary data storage, optimizing performance.

 - **Message Broker:** RabbitMQ enables efficient asynchronous communication between services, promoting scalability and flexibility.